hpcleuven/VscDocumentation/source/cloud/pilot/opentofu.md

   is_windows = false
 }
 ```
-This code will create a virtual machine with the `Rocky 10` OS image provided by us.
-You can see which other images are available either with the `oneimage list` command or at https://cloudpr4.ugent.be/fireedge/sunstone/image/.
+This code will create a virtual machine with the `Rocky 10` OS image provided by VSC Cloud.
+You can see which other images are available either with the `oneimage list` command or in the [VSC Cloud Opennebula Dashboard](https://cloudpr4.ugent.be/fireedge/sunstone/image/).